greenelab/annorxiver_manuscript/content/reviewers_response.md

 We think that the map is now in place in our server, and that others could produce their own map using either our API or the underlying SAUCIE models.
 SENTENCE HERE ABOUT HOW TO GET THE SAUCIE MODELS.**

-Can you add the sentence about where to get them?

 > Are the few publications in Figure 2A, which lie outside of the space that is generally occupied by their respective article categories, somewhat different when doing a superficial manual inspection (e.g.: misclassified by authors, or interdisciplinary research)

 **We sampled a select number of preprints from the neuroscience and bioinformatic category that were closer to the left side of the figure (PC1 <= -2.5 and -2 < PC2 < 2).
 We found that these outliers mainly consisted of interdisciplinary research (e.g., a bioinformatic paper analyzing fluorescence micrographs or a cell biology approach used to explore a neuroscience concept).
-We provide a table below of preprint dois that fall into this situation.**
+We provide a table below of preprint DOIs that fall into this situation.**

 ![PCA plot](https://raw.githubusercontent.com/greenelab/annorxiver/51e602d9c4863e1314ed5f01bc483901894ed705/biorxiv/pca_association_experiment/output/pca_plots/svg_files/scatterplot_files/pca01_v_pca02_reversed.svg)